Copyright (c) 2014 The University of Manchester

 :param int ethernet_x:

-The x coordinate of a (local 0,0) legal ethernet chip
+The X coordinate of a (local 0,0) legal Ethernet-enabled chip

 :param int ethernet_y:

-The y coordinate of a (local 0,0) legal ethernet chip
+The Y coordinate of a (local 0,0) legal Ethernet-enabled chip

 :return: Yields the (x, y) of the down chips on this board.